The Guild of Thieves: Legacy

 The game was re-released in 1992 as part of the Magnetic Scrolls Collection.
-The new version had an updated UI and came with an art poster depicting the island.
+The new version had an updated user interface and came with an art poster depicting the island.

-In June 2017 Magnetic Scrolls successfully recovered the source code of The Guild of Thieves (and other games) to remaster and re-release them.
-In December 2017 the remastered and enhanced edition of the game was published.
+In June 2017, Magnetic Scrolls successfully recovered the source code of The Guild of Thieves (among other games) to remaster and re-release them.
+In December 2017, the remastered and enhanced edition of the game was published.